jpgercc/Exercicios-Facul/README.md

 # Exercicios-Facul
-Java exercises done in college.
+Java exercises done in college or in Alura course.